guerreit/dotfiles/README.md

 # DOTFILES (ZSH)

 ## This repo is mostly for me.
-Lots of things taken from: [mathias's repo](https://github.com/mathiasbynens/dotfiles/)
+Lots of things taken from: [mathiasbynens dotfiles](https://github.com/mathiasbynens/dotfiles/) and [paulirish dotfiles](https://github.com/paulirish/dotfiles)

 ### Warning: This will blow out your old dotfiles